Click on a question to read the answer.

 Can I get both TA and the GI Bill?

 Yes.
 You can collect state TA and still receive your GI Bill.
-However, you cannot receive both federal TA and the Reserve GI Bills for the same class.
-If you are eligible for Ch 33 benefits, you can receive those benefits along with federal TA.
-Contact your unit’s education officer for information on what will be the best benefit for you.
+However, depending on the benefit you are receiving, you may not be able to collect both federal TA and your GI Bill for the same course(s).
+Contact your unit’s education officer for more information to determine what will be the best benefit for you.

 Can I receive financial aid at the same time?